How to find a place to live in Luxembourg

 While this is not a platform with real estate listings, Editus helps you find all the registered real estate agencies in Luxembourg.
 This way, you can search on their sites and see which apartments or houses they have available at the moment.

 LUXRELO is an agency that helps foreigners find a place to live in Luxembourg, be it temporary or long-term.
-But their services don’t end there: They also assist with any administrative procedure, help finding a school for your child and provide settling-in support.
+But their services don’t end there: They also assist with any administrative procedure, help find a school for your child and provide settling-in support.

 Only for students or interns:

-Wunnraum fir Stagiairen is an organization with the goal of providing interns and trainees affordable housing in Luxembourg.
+Wunnraum fir Stagiairen is an organization with the goal of providing interns and trainees with affordable housing in Luxembourg.
 The organization has several accommodations available in Luxembourg for which you can apply.
 Don’t forget to read the “Criteria for admission” to have better chances of getting accepted.

 Erasmus play is especially for international students who only spend a few months in Luxembourg.
 The site lists several offers of student rooms and apartments.